ava-labs/avalanchego/README.md

 aggregated usage statistics about the subnet.
 If you'd like to see any other stats added to this site, please send a DM to [@\_patrickogrady on Twitter](https://twitter.com/_patrickogrady).

-Everyone that has used the the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
+Everyone that has used the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
 With the current fee parameterization, this should be enough for hundreds of txs.